YHatahet/ahoy/README.md

     ```

 ### DELETE /hotels/:id
-* Description: Deletes the hotel entry of the selected hotel ID
+* Description: Deletes the hotel entry of the selected hotel ID.
 * Requirement: To be owner of that hotel or Admin
 * Parameters:
     ```